susansilver/math-communications/README.md

 I have since realized that this no longer just a list.
 It is a passion project.
 If you have any reccomendations, [send them my way](mailto:hello+git@susansilver.net).

 I feel that this project can solve three problems:
-- Provide an entryway into mathemathtics for the cuious
+- Provide an entryway into mathematics for the cuious
 - Connect people in science communications
-- Give teachers and parents ways to help children when they are struggling with math.
+- Give teachers and parents ways to help children when they are struggling with math

 ## Table of Contents (Optional)